geethin/framework/templates/project/src/Service.Identity/wwwroot/lib/bootstrap/README.md

 ## Community

-Get updates on Bootstrap's development and chat with the project maintainers and community members.
+Get updates on Bootstrap's development and chat with the demo maintainers and community members.

 - Follow [@getbootstrap on Twitter](https://twitter.com/getbootstrap).
 - Read and subscribe to [The Official Bootstrap Blog](https://blog.getbootstrap.com/).